Hckmar9/hckmar-todo/README.md

 ## Help

-Remember to define what we're going to use, remember, **set** is for Windows environment:
+Remember to define what we're going to use in our terminal, also, **set** is for Windows environment:
 ```
 set FLASK_APP=app.py
 set FLASK_ENV=development